AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

   - **1.1.** This can provide a clear idea of countries' ranking based on their Medal winnings in various sports.
   - **1.2.** This can demonstrate which countries excel in sports.

 To answer these questions, I created a method to rank countries by their medals.
 If two countries have the same number of medals, we need a way to decide which one is better than the other.
 We can’t rank them by numbers alone, because medals have different types: **Bronze**, **Silver**, and **Gold**.
-For example, a country with **10 Gold medals** is higher than a country with **10 Bronze medals**, though they have the same total number of medals.
+For example, a country with **10 Gold medals** is better than a country with **10 Bronze medals**, though they have the same number of medals.

 ## Medal Points Explanation